qiaochloe/blog/app/markdown/c-lang.md

 3. A `static` function is also not seen outside of the C file it is defined in.

 `#define` is a directive used to define macros.
 Macros are replaced by their value by the preprocessor before the code is compiled.

 ```c
 #define PI 3.14159
 #define AREA(r) (PI * r * r)
 ```

-## File Structure
+## Project Structure

 ### C Files